LanvinYap/WordByWord/README.md

 5) To run the application on an Android or IOS emulator or simulator:

 Android: Open Android Studio, launch the AVD Manager, and start an Android emulator.

-IOS: Open Xcode and launch a simulator
+IOS: Open Xcode and launch a simulator.